 Encourage fun social and family activities.

 The list can go on forever.
 Of course you will be limited by your premises and your profit margins, but a lot of these things can be very cheap, or even free.
 Better to start doing something than nothing at all.
-Your business stands to gain loyal, hardworking and intelligent staff who will willingly work hard to make you a profit.
+Through a structured Corporate Wellbeing strategy, your business stands to gain loyal, hardworking and intelligent staff who will willingly work hard to make you a profit.